-With ten locations in the surrounding areas, The Natural Cafe is a Santa Barbara small business success story.
+With 10 locations in the surrounding areas, The Natural Cafe is a Santa Barbara small business success story.
 A local favorite for vegetarian and vegan options, this popular lunch and dinner restaurant also serves up delicious chicken and fish entrees.
 In all of their semi-casual establishments, you place your order at the counter and then wait for your food to be delivered to your table.
-Popular dishes include their fresh fish tacos, savory meatless burgers, and signature caesar salad generously topped with avocado.
-To drink The Natural Cafe offers beer, regional wine, natural sodas, and delicious custom blended smoothies. ((805) 962-9494)
+Popular dishes include their fresh fish tacos, savory meatless burgers and signature caesar salad generously topped with avocado.
+To drink, The Natural Cafe offers beer, regional wine, natural sodas and delicious custom blended smoothies.
+They also have delicious desserts! ((805) 962-9494)

 We begin with a warning: do not even think about setting foot in this specialty deli unless you are prepared to buy a handful of assorted delicacies you didn't even know you needed.
 That said, if you are the type of person that likes discovering exotic seasonings, buttery cheeses and unusual European ingredients, this is the lunch stop for you.
 First you must attempt to walk straight to the counter - no getting distracted - to place your order for a decadent sandwich or panini made with luxe ingredients like prosciutto and cranberry-fig confit.
 And then, while your order is being crafted by the wonderful staff, you are free to browse.
-The cheese counter, the dessert case, the rows and rows of gourmet seasonings, chocolates, wines and more... all of this is yours for the choosing while you wait.
-Come on, did you really think you could go your whole life without buying at least one package of artisan squid ink pasta? ((805) 899-2300)
+The cheese counter, the dessert case, the rows and rows of gourmet seasonings, chocolates, wines and more... all of this is yours for the choosing while you wait. ((805) 899-2300)

 Perhaps best known around the country for being featured on the popular Food Network program Diners, Drive-Ins & Dives, Mac's Fish & Chip Shop is locally famous for a more obvious, less fame-derived reason: they serve up seriously crisp fish and the tastiest chips in town!
 Grant and Kate MacNaughton, the fine couple behind Mac's (born and bred Brits, both), work their deep-fried magic with sustainable Alaskan cod, but that's certainly not the sum total of their offering.
 Also on the menu at Mac's are savory meat pies, family recipe haggis, locally crafted sausages and classic British sides, like Heinz beans and mushy peas.
 Vegetarians are made welcome - and hungry - too; Mac's vegetable curry pie is a rare treat. ((805) 897-1160)